Download and install

 sudo pypy -c 'import numpy'

-Note that NumPy support is still a work-in-progress, many things do not work and those that do may not be any faster than NumPy on CPython.
-For further instructions see the pypy/numpy repository.
+Note again that this version is incomplete: many things do not work and those that do may not be any faster than NumPy on CPython.
+For further instructions see the pypy/numpy repository and the FAQ question about the difference between the two.

 Building from source